oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * If issuing refresh tokens to browser-based applications, then:
   * MUST rotate refresh tokens on each use or use sender-constrained refresh tokens, and
   * MUST set a maximum lifetime on refresh tokens or expire if they are not used in some amount of time
+  * when issuing a rotated refresh token, MUST NOT extend the lifetime of the new refresh token beyond the lifetime of the original refresh token if the refresh token has a preestablished expiration time

 First-Party Applications